Python-SIP/sip/doc/pyproject_toml.rst

     installed in the top level package directory.
 By default it is not installed and the value is ignored for standalone projects.

+**gui-scripts**
+    The value is a list of entry points that defines one or more GUI scripts to be installed as part of the project.

 **manylinux**
     The boolean value specifies if support for ``manylinux`` in the platform tag of a name of a wheel is enabled.
 By default ``manylinux`` support is